 Ko Hin Ngam’s resident deity might make life hell for those who defy it, but the god is also thought to bless visitors who enjoy its stones in a respectful way.
 Anyone who creates a tower 12 stones tall that doesn’t topple before they leave the island is believed to be granted any wish they desire.
-Although the island is aesthetically unique, it’s probably this superstitious promise that explains why so many Thai visitors are often found here.
+Although the island is aesthetically distinctive, it’s this superstitious promise that explains why so many Thai visitors are often found here.

 With no stones in our pockets, we shoved off and navigated due north towards an unspoilt powdery white sand beach on the south shore of Ko Rawi.
 Here we enjoyed a simple lunch of rice, chicken and fresh fruit on a broad boulder shaded by gently swaying palms.
-With bellies full, we followed a stream into the jungle as frogs leaped into crystal clear pools, monkeys rustled in the brush and majestic white birds soared from old-growth tree tops.
+With bellies full, we followed a stream into the jungle as frogs leaped into clear pools, monkeys rustled in the brush and birds soared from old-growth tree tops.

 Returning to the beach, we came across a sign stating that a Thai king visited this very shore 200 years ago.
 King Rama III apparently “spent five months in (the island’s) arms and cried when he left”, so it’s no surprise that this sublime stretch of sand is known as “King’s Beach”.

 Once Boat had enjoyed his fill of pineapple and watermelon, we skirted the west coast of Ko Adang and its countless boulders that look to have been tossed here by a far bigger god than the one on Ko Hin Ngam.
 Though we explored Ko Adang on a previous trip, we had no qualms with sinking our feet into its own fluffy white-and-black sand once again.